-- Preparation: (a) The a priori LLRs of the information bits, computed by subtracting the corresponding extrinsic LLRs of the information bits produced by the current decoder in the previous iteration from the APP LLRs of the information bits from the previous component (ZHC) decoder; and (b) channel LLRs of the parity bits of the current component ZHC code, are input to the decoder. - 2) Forward recursion: The a priori LLRs are sent to the decoder to perform forward recursion.
+- 2) Forward recursion: The a priori LLRs are sent to the decoder to perform forward recursion.
 The forward recursion processor consists of an order-r FHT block and an order-r DFHT block.
-The a priori LLRs (2^r for each segment of ZHC) are directly input to the FHT block where simple addition/subtraction operations are performed to produce 2^r outputs after rstages.
+The a priori LLRs $(2^{r}$ for each segment of ZHC) are directly input to the FHT block where simple addition/subtraction operations are performed to produce 2^r outputs after r stages.
 Exponential functions are performed to the 2^r outputs and their additive inverse (total 2^{r+1} data) before sending them to the DFHT block, which also produces 2^{r+1} outputs after r stages.
 Then divisions are performed to the 2^{r+1} outputs to generate 2^r APP LLRs.
 The above operations are used to realize (4).
 Note that the exponential functions greatly increase the dynamic range of data in DFHT block and a large number of quantization bits is required to maintain the accuracy of decoding in DFHT block.
 To avoid the implementation of complicated exponential functions, we use logarithm quantization in the DFHT block.
-The benefits of the quantization include:

-- turning the exponential functions between two blocks into simple bitwise-NOT functions; - reducing the dynamic range of operations in DFHT block and hence the number of bits used to quantize the LLRs; - simplifying the decision block from division logics to subtraction logics.
+The benefits of the quantization include: - turning the exponential functions between two blocks into simple bitwise-NOT functions; - reducing the dynamic range of operations in DFHT block and hence the number of bits used to quantize the LLRs; - simplifying the decision block from division logics to subtraction logics.